smar10s/pytui/README.md

 An extension of the canvas that implements a 2D plot with arbitrary coordinate range like a traditional plot.

-Unlike a canvas, the origin is at the center of the coordinate range with Y ascending.
+Unlike a canvas, the origin is at 0,0 with Y ascending.

 The example below plots one full sine wave (i.e. from 0 to 2pi) as a 40x10 character frame.